potassco/clinguin/docs/clinguin/use.rst

     attr(dd(X,Y),selected,V):-_all(sudoku(X,Y,V)).
     attr(dd(X,Y),selected,V):-sudoku(X,Y,V), _clinguin_browsing.

-As part of the dropdown we add the different dropdown menu items for all possible values the cell can take.
-In this case we add all values as items by using the ``class`` attribute; those that are not part of the brave consequences will apear in red and disabled.
+As part of the dropdown, we add the different dropdown menu items for all possible values the cell can take.
+In this case, we add all values as items by using the ``class`` attribute; those that are not part of the brave consequences will appear in red and disabled.
 When a click is performed on the item, the server will be called and instructed to perform the operation ``add_assumption(sudoku(X,Y,V), true)``.
-The avaliable operations are defined by the selected backend, in this case we use the :ref:`ClingoBackend` which is the default, and recomended one.
+The available operations are defined by the selected backend, in this case, we use the :ref:`ClingoBackend`, which is the default and recommended one.

 .. code-block::